jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

    2. Examine the table output and it should match the expected path in the diagram above.
 See sample output below.
    <img src="images/arango-geo-data.png" width="900">

-   3. As in previous examples you modify the XR configs to reflect the segment list returned by the Arango query.
+   3. As in previous examples you could create an SRv6-TE segment-list and policy reflecting the SID list returned by the Arango query.

 ### End of lab 5